 This project aims to improve the productivity and profitability of smallholder beekeeping production and create opportunities for the participation of women and families in Papua New Guinea and Fiji.

-Despite recent setbacks from mite infestations in Papua New Guinea (PNG) and a major cyclone in Fiji, enterprises based on beekeeping offer many opportunities for smallholder farmers.
-In both countries there is strong domestic demand for honey with potential for the export of honey and beeswax.
+Despite recent setbacks from COVID-19 and mite infestations in Australia, Papua New Guinea (PNG) and the Solomon Islands, enterprises based on beekeeping offers significant opportunities for smallholder farmers and economic development, without exacerbating environmental degradation.
+In these countries, there is strong domestic demand for honey with the potential for the export of honey and beeswax.

 A small research activity has identified barriers for local smallholder beekeepers, particularly around pest and disease control, lack of queen rearing or genetic improvement programs, poor understanding and application of bee nutrition principles, and, access to appropriate materials and techniques.